Best Hercule Poirot Movies To Watch If You Liked ‘A Haunting In Venice’

 Murder in Three Acts (1986)

 Adapted from Agatha Christie’s 1934 novel Three Act Tragedy, Gary Nelson’s Murder in Three Acts is a cleverly made murder mystery.
-The film stars Peter Ustinov as the detective Hercule Poirot, alongside Jonathan Cecil, Tony Curtis, and Emma Samms.
+The film stars Peter Ustinov returning as detective Hercule Poirot, alongside Jonathan Cecil, Tony Curtis and Emma Samms.

 Frequently Asked Questions (FAQs)